microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_IoctlHandler.md

 IsRestricted | If set to DEVPROP_TRUE, sets the restricts access to the Device Interface.
 PostDeviceInterfaceCreate | Allows Client to perform actions after the Device Interface is created.
 ForwardUnhandledRequests | Allows request forwarding for IOCTLs not handled by this Module.
+ReferenceString | Optional device interface instance reference string.
+It must remain in memory while for the lifetime of the driver.

 -----------------------------------------------------------------------------------------------------------------------------------